 (This article is adapted/condensed from Vicki’s one-hour workshop, Planning for High School: From Goals to Graduation.) _____________________________ If you’ve ever thought, “Homeschooling through high school sounds scary!” — take a deep breath.
 You’ve been teaching this student for years already, and you can absolutely do this next step.
 It’s just […]

 In a Christian family, God’s Word is the foundation of all other study, so our biblical worldview impacts all learning in subtle ways.
 But there are also times we want that impact to be more deliberate.
-How can a busy family incorporate Bible study, everyday-life application of Biblical principles, and […]
+How can a busy family incorporate Bible study, everyday-life application of Biblical […]

 When Eighth Grade Counts as High School Some eighth grade students are ready to begin tackling high school level work—especially in core academic subjects such as math, science, or foreign language.
 If that sounds like your student, you might consider using high school-level course materials now and noting these courses […]